WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

   With the introduction of emission driven simulations, the panel now allows emission driven or concentration driven simulations.
 -	In addition to the DECK, each modelling group is encouraged to complete the Assessment Fast Track experiments described in [Dunne et al. (2025)]( https://doi.org/10.5194/gmd-18-6671-2025).
--	When called for by the experiment protocol, it is requested that the standard forcing datasets are used and that any deviation from the standard forcing is documented.
+-	When called for by the experiment protocol, it is requested that the standard forcing datasets (see Section 3) are used and that any deviation from the standard forcing is documented (guidance to be confirmed).

 ## 3. Forcing data sets
 ## 4. Model output fields